 Head-on collisions often occur as a result of mechanical failure or a driver’s negligence, such as when a driver ends up on the wrong side of the road, is under the influence of alcohol or drugs, or is distracted.
-The impact of a head-on collision is more severe than in other common types of accidents, and the accumulated costs of medical care associated with treating subsequent injuries will likely be extreme.
-This is unfortunate, especially if an injured individual is unable to return to work for several weeks or months at a time, if ever.
+According to a 2018 study released by the US Department of Transportation, about 3,651 head-on collisions took place in the United States.
+10.8 percent of these crashes were deadly.

 Head-on collisions produce some of the most horrific injuries, and if they occur at excessive speeds, permanent or fatal injuries are almost inevitable.
 Anytime a vehicle strikes another head-on, the energy released in the impact is multiplied.
 Combine this with the sudden loss of speed at the moment of impact and a person can easily be thrown through a windshield, which is more trauma than the average human body can handle.

 Some form of negligence on the behalf of one, or both drivers, is often the culprit in a head-on collision.
 Generally, there is no real reason for a head-on collision to occur unless negligent or reckless driving was involved.
 Some of the more devastating injuries that may occur after a head-on collision are:

 Considerations for Head-On CollisionsIf you were involved in a head-on collision, the burden of proof will be on you to prove that either negligence or recklessness on behalf of the other driver was the cause of the collision in order for you to recover any damages.

 In order to prove that negligence or recklessness was the cause of the head-on collision, it needs to be proven that the other driver breached their duty of care.